Join us for a full day of CEE events at the NCTE Annual Convention in Orlando!

 To register for this event, please see convention registration.

 Participants in this full day workshop will consider what it means to write in a globalized, multiliterate world.
 Presentations and activities will explore writing in multiple genres and from multiple perspectives.
 Part of the afternoon will be dedicated to “writing around the world” at the World Showcase at Epcot Center.
 At 1:30 p.m. the participants will catch the Epcot Bus.
 Once arriving at Epcot, participants will be a part of a writing marathon using inquiry questions that were discussed earlier in the day.

 To take part in the Epcot experience, participants will need to purchase a ½ day ticket to Epcot.
-The price is $57.27 and tickets must be purchased in advance of the convention on the NCTE website.
+The price is $57.27 and tickets must be purchased in advance online.
 Choose the ticket that begins at 2:00 p.m.
 The ticket is good until the Park closes, so you will be able to take advantage of the wonderful restaurants and everything that Epcot has to offer once you have finished your writing.

 After the convention, participants will work to revise drafts of the writing completed during the marathon.
 After the workshop, participants will be invited to participate in a webinar where they can receive feedback on their writing and instruction for publishing their work.
 In January there will be a celebration of the final drafts with online publication of the writing begun in Orlando.

 Though the workshop is designed to be a full day experience in Orlando, if participants choose not to take part in the writing marathon at Epcot, they will still be encouraged to write independently and to participate in follow-up activities.